Introduction to Singapore Math Part 2

 Solve Word Problems using Singapore Math - according to Topics

-These lessons and videos show how to use the block models (tape diagrams)
+These lessons and videos show how to use the block models (tape diagrams or bar models)

 in the Singapore Math method of solving word problems.
 The blocks can